NixOS/rfcs/rfcs/0000-minimal-daemon.md

  - Do nothing.

- - Something more invasive.
+ - Something more invasive, such as packaging the libraries and commands separately, or intending the libaries for widespread public consumption.
-   But I much rather save that for later.
+   But I much rather save that for later, as such steps would be far more controversial.

 # Unresolved questions
 [unresolved]: #unresolved-questions